Headshots on Location in Greenville SC

 Each on location headshot presented its own unique challenges – lack of space, control of ambient light, angles, etc. A few of the easier shots are showcased above.
 The final location for the shoot, inside Anne’s office, proved to be the most technically challenging.
 Here’s how her office shot progressed:

-Similar to many engineers’ offices, Anne’s was furnished with papers and coffee mugs and computer screens and gadgets and boxes filled with more papers.
+Similar to many engineers’ offices, Anne’s was furnished with papers and coffee mugs and boxes filled with more papers.
 Initially, no one single item stood out as the room’s centerpiece.
 Then I muted the lights a tad and a white corrugated wall behind her desk suddenly came to life.
 The translucent material allowed ambient light from the hallway to pass through and provide a nice background light.
 Additionally, the beams supporting the background would frame her head and torso nicely.
 The wall also doubled as Anne’s whiteboard.
-She had scribbled some Rosetta Stone-looking equation thingies (circuits and node analyses, of course) in a variety of colors.
-This would make for one heck of an on location portrait background – color, texture, a visual representation of what she does and how her thoughts are sequenced.
-Precisely what one would expect from an engineer swimming in logic and abstruse concepts (well, mostly what one expects from an engineer – she doesn’t exude the reclusive, disheveled nature that comes to mind when I think of some engineers…Lazlo anyone?).
+This would make for one heck of a background – color, texture, a visual representation of what she does and how her thoughts are sequenced.
+Precisely what one would expect from an engineer swimming in logic and abstruse concepts.

-So now we have our background lighting and we’re working in a fairly tight space, thus it would be tough to safely position any type of softbox or umbrella in the room for this on location portrait (I say ‘safely’ as I’m not comfortable gaffer-taping a set of studio lights and tripods to her walls just a few feet from her 27″ monitor.
-I have faith in the covalent properties of adhesion, but I have more faith in gravity).
-Her computer monitor would make for a cool main light source (cool in terms of both color temperature as well as a unique and somewhat diffused panel of light).
+So now we have our background lighting and we’re working in a fairly tight space, thus it would be tough to safely position any type of softbox or umbrella in the room for this on location portrait.
+Her computer monitor would make for a cool main light source.
 The 27 inches covers enough real estate to wrap the light nicely around her face.
-However I didn’t want the light to illuminate her solely from below (think ‘scary Halloween guy holding his mag light low and shining it up into his face’) as its a bit too sinister-gothic looking.
-In need of a second light source, positioned higher than the main light to neutralize some of the falloff, I grabbed my applebox (just a set of wooden boxes that people can stand on to make them appear taller when doing waist-up photos) and placed it upright, precariously on top of her desk.
+However I didn’t want the light to illuminate her solely from below as its a bit too sinister-gothic looking.
+In need of a second light source, positioned higher than the main light to neutralize some of the falloff, I grabbed my applebox and placed it upright, precariously on top of her desk.
 Next I balanced her laptop stand and laptop computer upon the applebox and positioned it about 45 degrees her side and just above eye level.
-A little higher would have been nice, however this would suffice to create the necessary fill-light to eliminate the Halloween lighting previously mentioned.

 I stopped down the aperture a tad to create a bit of bokeh – strong enough to make one’s eye track to her but not too strong as I wanted to preserve the texture and the ‘code’ inked behind her that I had yet to decipher.
 Since we are dealing with a relatively weak light source, the shutter speed was slow.
 I mean real slow, like 1/8 sec… an eternity in photography.
 To put this into perspective, I shoot waterfalls at 1/10 to create that soft, cottony feel.
-Anne would have to be statuelike as cameras usually register shake / involutary movements at anything under 1/60 sec (more like 1/150 sec in this case as my lens was zoomed in pretty tight).
+Anne would have to be still as cameras usually register hand shake at anything under 1/60 sec.

 The ambient lighting was slightly warm.
-I wanted to cool the color temperature so I dialed through my white balance to fool the camera into registering false color temperatures.
-That, along with a few bumps in post processing, cooled the colors from ambers and yellows to a slight blueish-greenish, creative a feeling of evening / night (after all, her company isn’t “Engineer by Sunset”).
+I wanted to cool the color temperature.
+I consequently dialed through my white balance to fool the camera into registering false color temperatures.
+That cooled the colors from ambers and yellows to a slight blueish-greenish.
+This creates a feeling of evening / night (after all, her company isn’t “Engineer by Sunset”).

 Thus far in our headshot on location, we’ve crushed our ambient light, set the depth of field, and created a nice ratio of main to fill to background light – all to reflect her competence, approachability, friendliness and to illustrate that (as the name of her company implies) she works at night (even though we shot this at 2:30 in the afternoon).
 She brought a variety of tops to wear – black, blue, pink, etc. Black may have worked, but in my mind black communicates artist, edgy, rebellious, scruffy reclusive, etc… none of which apply to Anne.
 Pink would make a slightly bolder, more inviting statement against the subdued background.